gSchool/DEV-NEW-PYTHON-PRECOURSE/challenges/dict8.md

 * type: code-snippet
 * language: python3.6
 * id: 30a364d6-98d8-4819-a1b6-67cbc47e85de
-* title: get_nth_element_of_property
+* title: get_element_at_index_n_of_key

 ### !question

-Write a function called "get_nth_element_of_property".
+Write a function called "get_element_at_index_n_of_key".

-Given a dictionary and a key, "get_nth_element_of_property" returns the nth element of a list located at the given key.
+Given a dictionary and a key, "get_element_at_index_n_of_key" returns the nth element of a list located at the given key.

 Notes:
-* If the list is empty, it should return None.
+* If the value of the given key is an empty list, function should return None.
-* If n is out of range, it should return None.
+* If the value of the given key is a list but n is out of range, the function should return None.
-* If the property at the given key is not a list, it should return None.
+* If the value at the given key is not a list, the function should return None.
-* If there is no property at the key, it should return None.
+* If the key does not exist in the dictionary, the function should return None.
-* Counting of elements starts at element zero.

 ```
-obj = {'key': [1, 2, 6]}
+dictionary = {'key': [1, 2, 6]}

-output = get_nth_element_of_property(obj, 'key', 1)
+output = get_element_at_index_n_of_key(dictionary, 'key', 1)
 print(output) # --> 2
 ```